ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

 ```
 ### Step 5: Run the Sample & Register for Your Free Evaluation

-The first time you run your application, two things happen at the same time.
-One is that if you have not install a license, you may encounter a 'licenses not installed' exception.
+The first time you run your application, if you have not install a license, you may encounter a 'licenses not installed' exception.

 ![Registration Exception](./assets/LicenseNotInstalledException.png "Registration Exception")

-The other is that you will be directed to ThinkGeo's registration website, where you can create an account to begin a 30-day free evaluation.
-From there, you can download and install the Production Center and manage licenses for ThinkGeo products.
-For more information, please refer to the [ThinkGeo Production Center QuickStart Guide](https://cloud.thinkgeo.com/clients.html).
+Also you will be directed to ThinkGeo's registration website, where you can create an account to begin a 30-day free evaluation.
+From there, you can download and install the Product Center and manage licenses for ThinkGeo products.
+For more information, please refer to the [ThinkGeo Product Center QuickStart Guide](https://cloud.thinkgeo.com/clients.html).

 <img src="./assets/Create_ThinkGeo_Account.png"  width="710" height="580">